In this blog, the Skylum team deconstructs the popular term: depth of field - making it easy and accessible for all photo takers.

 Focal Length & Depth of Field

 To increase your depth of field, shorten your focal length.
-To decrease your depth of field, lengthen your focal length.
+To decrease it, lengthen your focal length.
+If you want to blur the background and move the main focus to the object, then the longer focal length is your solution.

 When to Use Shallow Depth of Field vs. Deep Depth of Field